dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/autocomplete/info.md

 }
 ```

-and if you need to decouple the searchable content form whats displayed, then you can put your searchable content inside `search_content`:
+and if you need to decouple the searchable content from what's displayed, then you can put your searchable content inside `search_content`:

 ```jsx
 {